 Almost anyone can be a potential patient for the crown lengthening procedure at the office of Dr. Gallardo.
 Candidates should be in generally good health and fully understand the gum lengthening process.

 What type of anesthesia is used during the crown lengthening procedure?

 Normally a local anesthetic provides adequate comfort during the crown lengthening procedure.
 However, when the procedure requires multiple steps and additional time, sedation may be recommended.
 Dr. Gallardo is extremely aware of his patient’s needs, and will take the necessary steps to ensure a stress-free and pain-free procedure.

 How long is the recovery after a crown lengthening procedure?

 Mild swelling and tenderness may be seen over the first 24-48 hours following the crown lengthening procedure.
 Prescription and over the counter pain medications will keep patients comfortable during this time.
 A follow-up visit to check the healing process and remove sutures will be scheduled in seven to 10 days.

 What are the risks involved in crown lengthening?

-Dr. Gallardo and Dr. Lamas each have more than 25 years of periodontal experience.
-Their crown lengthening procedure is considered extremely safe and effective.
+Dr. Gallardo has many years of periodontal experience.
+His crown lengthening procedure is considered extremely safe and effective.